-There were also a number of important economic arguments, from an industry point of view, in favour of DAB.
+There were also a number of important economic arguments put forward in favor of DAB.
 Following the initial investment in new transmission equipment, there would be greatly reduced operating costs for broadcasters given the much lower power requirement for DAB compared to FM and AM.
-The potential for new pay or subscription-based services were also an important incentive as a means of growing radio revenues.
-In addition, however, there was also a sense of the inevitability of the transition to digital and a fear that not being part of this would severely jeopardize radio's business foundation.
+The potential for new pay or subscription-based services was also an important incentive as a means of growing radio revenues.
+Additionally, however, a belief in the inevitability of the transition to digital and a fear that not being part of this would severely jeopardize radio's business foundation.
 As expressed by one commentator in 2000: